2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>46afdbcc-a775-5c16-b20a-34956690d58f</chapterId>

 Once your meetings become regular and a core group of about ten people has been established, you will be able to **conduct a presentation at each of your meetings**.
-These can then be **thematic**, with a theme announced in advance; or unrelated.
+These can then be **thematic**, with a theme announced in advance, or unrelated.

 In the context of organizing presentations and/or workshops, it can be very relevant to **build a well-thought-out pathway** in advance.
-The goal of this pathway would then be to **cover all the important concepts related to Bitcoin**; enabling all those attending the meetings to understand Bitcoin in its entirety.
+The goal of this pathway is to **cover all the important concepts related to Bitcoin**, enabling attendees to understand Bitcoin in its entirety.

 In France, during the summer of 2023, meeting organizers worked on **a yearly track**, which many of them follow.
 In addition to having a **strong educational dimension, this allows for the exchange of open-source documents and PowerPoint during the meetings** in order to build a database of resources on the same topic.